tequilahub/tequila/README.md

 - Look into Keras, TF and how they modularized

-@Hannah: Feel free to edit or tell me that some of those suggestions should not be included

 # General Structure:
 As far as I see it would make sense to subdivide into the following modules -state preparation